 1. Water Stains: These usually occur when there is a small roof leak, condensation on the A/C unit, or moisture in the air.
 Water stains are usually small and round with a yellow, brown, or white tinge.

-5. Hole: Holes in the ceiling are generally caused by a water leak, impact damage, or falling objects.
-Ceiling holes are usually round or oval-shaped and can be any size.
+5. Hole: Ceiling holes are usually round or oval-shaped and can be any size.
+A water leak, impact damage, or falling objects generally cause them.

-Remember that all these problems are standard in smaller mobile homes because they lack the best levels of strength and durability compared to the bigger houses.
+Remember that all these problems are standard in smaller mobile homes because they lack the level of strength and durability compared to the bigger houses.

 Professional Repair Cost for the Ceiling Leaks